dafer45/TBTK/doc/Manual.md

 TBTK also have prepared plotting scripts written in python that can be used to plot Properties that has been saved to file using the FileWriter.
 For these plotting scripts to work, the Properties has to be extracted on the Ranges (or None) format (see the PropertyExtractor and Properties chapters).
 Some quantities can also only be plotted if they have been extracted for some particular dimensionality.
-The plotting scripts can be run immediately form the terminal using the syntax
+The plotting scripts can be run immediately from the terminal using the syntax
 ```bash
 	TBTKPlotQuantity.py File.h5 parameters
 ```